typed-ember/ember-cli-typescript/rfcs/1158-type-stability.md

 Ember CLI has many of the same constraints that ember-source and ember-data do: it is foundational to the ecosystem, and if it were to publish types, breakage to those types would be similarly disruptive as a result.
 Additionally, though, it has the challenge that is versioning system *today* does not technically follow SemVer, because Ember CLI versions are kept in lockstep with Ember and Ember Data's versions.
 So, for example, when Ember CLI drops support for a Node version, it does *not* publish a breaking change even though by the norms of the Node ecosystem (and indeed the rest of the Ember ecosystem), it should.

-Any publication of types for Ember CLI would therefore require *either* that it exactly match the policy of Ember and Ember Data, *or* that Ember CLI drop lockstep versioning with Ember and Ember Data—or possibly other options not considered here.
+Any publication of types for Ember CLI would therefore require *either* that it exactly match the policy of Ember and Ember Data, *or* that Ember CLI drop lockstep versioning with Ember and Ember Data -- or possibly other options not considered here.

 As with the core addons, making either of these changes is substantially beyond the remit of this RFC.